pomerium/documentation/content/docs/reference/signing-key.md

 }
 ```

+If multiple keys are supplied in the PEM data, all of them will be published to the JWKS endpoint.

 If no certificate is specified, one will be generated and the base64'd public key will be added to the logs.
 Note, however, that this key be unique to each service, ephemeral, and will not be accessible via the authenticate service's `jwks_uri` endpoint.

+### Key Rotation

+To implement key rotation follow a 3 step process:

+1. Generate a new key and add it to the existing PEM data.
+2. Swap the order of the keys in the PEM data so that new key is first and will be used for all subsequent signing.
+3. Remove the old key from the list.

+With sufficient time between the steps, this process should be resilient to caching of the JWKS endpoint by applications.